zenml-io/zenml/docs/book/guides/common-usecases/historic-runs.md

+---
+description: All code in this guide can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/fetch_historical_runs).
+---

 # Fetching historic runs

-All code in this guide can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/fetch_historical_runs).

 ## The need to fetch historic runs